ApryseSDK/pdftron-android-samples/README.md

 	PDFTRON_LICENSE_KEY=YOUR_PDFTRON_LICENSE_KEY_GOES_HERE
 	```

-	Your license key and AWS credentials are confidential.
+	Your PDFTron license key and credentials are confidential.
 Please make sure that they are not publicly available.

 3. **Run the project in Android Studio**